thisisfrey/vite-vue-sb/README.md

 ### 3. Add Storybook

 To add Storybook to your project, run the following command:

 ```shell
 npx storybook@latest init
 ```

 This command will set up Storybook in your project, creating the necessary configuration files and folder structure.

 ### 4. Start the development server

 To start the Vite development server, run the following command:

 ```shell
 npm run dev
 # or
 yarn dev
 ```

 This will launch your Vue application in your default browser.
 You can begin developing your Vue components in the src directory.

 ### 5. Launch Storybook

 To start Storybook, run the following command:

 ```shell
 npm run storybook
 # or
 yarn storybook
 ```

-This will open Storybook in your default browser, allowing you to view and interact with your Vue components in an isolated environment.
+This will open Storybook in your default browser, allowing you to view and interact with your components in an isolated environment.
 You can develop and document your components in the src/stories directory.

 ### 6. Build your project

 When you're ready to build your project for production, run the following command:

 ```shell
 npm run build
 # or
 yarn build
 ```

-This will create an optimized and minified version of your Vue application in the dist directory.
+This will create an optimized and minified version of your application in the dist directory.

 ### 7. Customize and expand

 You now have a basic setup with Vite, Vue, and Storybook.
 Feel free to customize and expand the project according to your needs.
 Add your own components, styles, and functionality, and explore the capabilities of Vite, Vue, and Storybook to create powerful web applications.

 ## Getting Started: Clone and Build